web64/laravel-nlp/README.md

 */
 ```

-### Entity Extraction
+### Entity Extraction with Polyglot
-This function uses the Polyglot library which supports entity extraction for 40 languages.
+This function uses the [Polyglot](https://polyglot.readthedocs.io/en/latest/Installation.html) library which supports entity extraction for 40 languages.
 Make sure you have downloaded the language models for the languages you are using.

-For English and other major European languages use Spacy or CoreNLP for best results.
+For English and other major European languages use [Spacy](https://spacy.io/usage/) or [CoreNLP](https://stanfordnlp.github.io/CoreNLP/download.html) for best results.
 ```php
 $text = "Barack Hussein Obama is an American politician who served as the 44th President of the United States from January 20, 2009 to January 20, 2017.
 Before that, he served in the Illinois State Senate from 1997 until 2004.";